Auxiliary residual method · C/C++ core · Stable C ABI · Python/PyPI · Unity/C# · Godot/.NET

 • Python package with presets, utility helpers, and prebuilt binaries through PyPI.

-• Unity/C# path using P/Invoke so the same native solver can be used in game/runtime contexts.
+• Unity/C#, .NET, and Godot paths so the same native solver can be used in game/runtime contexts.

 • Failure handling through explicit status codes such as invalid input, Jacobian failure, line-search rejection, and max-iteration exhaustion.